devbro1/sql-generator/README.md

 # sql-generator

+[!NOTE]
+Still in Alpha.
+Not good for production!!!

 Inspired by laravel, this is my attempt to create a create an ORM for javascript and nodejs that has all the features.

 for documentation please check [](https://devbro1.github.io/sql-generator/)